cvl-umass/compsci670-spring-2024/_pages/about.md

 application in greater depth.
 This course assumes a strong working knowledge of probability, linear algebra, and ability to program in Python.
-Prior experience in machine learning, signal or image processing is recommended, but not requireed.
+Prior experience in machine learning, signal or image processing is recommended, but not required.
 Take a look at the course [logistics](logistics/) page for details.

 ***